How to End a Message Effectively

 Neglecting to include a sign-off

-At the same time, it’s also important not to go overboard with salutations—stick with one sign-off and leave it at that.
+At the same time, it’s also important not to go overboard with salutations—stick with one wrap-up and leave it at that.
 An excessive number of exclamations or declarations of gratitude will come across as insincere and overdone.

 Incorrectly addressing the recipient